kkname/direc-lab-website/content/authors/chanyoung-park/_index.md

 user_groups:
   - Postdoctoral Researchers
 ---

-Dr. Chanyoung Park is a Postdoctoral Researcher in the Department of Construction Science at Texas A&M University.
+I am a Postdoctoral Researcher in the Department of Construction Science at Texas A&M University.
+I hold a Ph.D. in Civil and Environmental Engineering from Yonsei University.
+My research integrates advanced AI, including Large Language Models and Retrieval Augmented Generation, to enhance asset data interoperability that supports the digital twin ecosystem for industrial and capital projects.Dr.
+Chanyoung Park is a Postdoctoral Researcher in the Department of Construction Science at Texas A&M University.
 His research focuses on construction risk management, data-driven decision-making, and safety management.